How to make sense of confusing ADHD behavior - with its strengths and struggles

-As people with ADHD, we often seem paradoxical in our behavior.
+As people with ADHD, we often seem confusing, even paradoxical in our behavior.
 What we manage to do may appear to make no sense, as may what we don't manage.
 One day, everything seems to flow effortlessly, the next day, we appear to be getting nothing done.
 Zilch.
 Nada.

 It may look like we're simply not trying or even deliberately forgetting to do important things.
 All this may be highly confusing for those around us.
 How much effort we actually put in often stays hidden.